xi/aria-api/README.md

 # What is this for?

 First of all, I thought that something like this should exist.
-I have not yet figured out where to use it, but I am sure there are valid use cases.
+I currently use it for [a11y-outline](https://github.com/xi/a11y-outline/), a web extension that generates outlines based on WAI-ARIA roles.

-That said, this is what I think it could be used for:
+That said, this is what I think it could also be used for:

 -   Providing features based on the additional information provided by ARIA, e.g. landmark navigation.